open-networks/go-msgraph/README.md

 user, err := graphClient.GetUser("humpty@contoso.com")
 // List all groups
 groups, err := graphClient.ListGroups()
-// List all members of the given group identified by the groupID.
-Only the real ID works here groupmembers, err := graphClient.ListMembersOfGroup("... long user id ...")
+// List all members of a group. groupMembers, err := groups[0].ListMembers()
-// Lists all Calendars of a user, use userPrincialName or its ID to identify the user calendars, err := graphClient.ListUserCalendars("dumpty@contoso.com")
+// Lists all Calendars of a user calendars, err := user.ListCalendars()

 // Let all full-day calendar events that are loaded from ms graph be set to timezone Europe/Vienna:
 // Standard is time.Local